bd-j/prospector/doc/faq.rst

 resolution in the recovered SFH parameters.
 The performance of these different nonparametric models is compared and contrasted in detail in `leja18`_.

-In order to use these models, select the appropriate *parameter set template* (see below) to use in the ``model_params`` dictionary.
+In order to use these models, select the appropriate *parameter set template* to use in the ``model_params`` dictionary.
 You will also need to make sure to use the appropriate *source* object, :py:class:`prospect.sources.FastStepBasis`

 What bins should I use for the non-parametric SFH?
 -------------------------------------------------
 Deciding on the "optimal" number of bins to use in such non-parametric SFHs is a difficult question.
 The pioneering work of `ocvirk06a <>`_ suggests approximately 10 independent components can be recovered from extremely high S/N